planetf1/maestro-knowledge/docs/CONTRIBUTING.md

-# Contributing to RagMe AI
+# Contributing to Maestro Knowledge

-Thank you for your interest in contributing to RagMe AI!
+Thank you for your interest in contributing to Maestro Knowledge!
 This document provides guidelines and instructions for contributing to this project.

 ## 📚 Documentation Structure